 What Records Must a Semitruck Driver Keep

-After the accident report, one of the most important pieces of evidence following a semi truck accident in the various records contained within the vehicle.
-In the past, our attorneys have had to sort through records scattered throughout the desert, and underneath tires, and soaked in soiled with post accident debris.
-However, sorting through these records can provide an invaluable amount of detail that sheds light on necessarily on how the specific semitruck accident occurred, but about the steps that were taken, the rules that were violated, and the failures to take action that occurred well before any impact however could just as importantly be considered a cause.
+After the accident report, one of the most important pieces of evidence following a semi-truck accident is the various records contained within the vehicle.
+In the past, our attorneys have had to sort through records scattered throughout the desert, underneath tires, and soaked and soiled with post-accident debris.
+However, today, many records are kept electronically.

 49 CFR 396.11 – Driver Vehicle Inspection Report

 One of the most significant reports that must be prepared and maintained by a semi-truck driver is the Vehicle Inspection Report.
 Such reports are detailed, encompassing and must be prepared daily.
 These reports must cover at a minimum: brakes, trailer brake connects, parking brakes, steering mechanisms, lighting devices, tires, horns, windshield wipers, rearview mirrors, coupling devices, wheels, rims and emergency equipment.

 Once these items have been inspected, the report must be prepared.
 In the event any defect or deficiency is discovered, it must be reported.
 In addition, trucking companies are required to fill out a more detailed Annual Vehicle Inspection Report.
 These reports require motor carriers to inspect every aspect of the truck, including the frame, tires, windshield wipers, exhaust system, brake system, fuel system, suspension and steering mechanism.
 Ignoring fleet inspection requirements can result in trucks that are unfit for operation and break down in transit.

 49 CFR 395.8(a) – Electronic Logging Devices (Duty Status Records)